 Not only did I learn a lot on this tour, but Slava’s personality combined with her extensive experience in the tourism industry means that she creates the perfect balance of information and fun, ensuring that the day is not all numbers and facts, as is the case with some tour guides.

-To find out more about Slava and Kiev Friendly Tours, please find their website here and their Facebook page here.
+To find out more about Slava and Kyiv Friendly Tours, please find their website here and their Facebook page here.

-If you’re interested in what else I got up to during my 5 days in Kiev, then be sure to check back as there are definitely more posts coming!
+If you’re interested in what else I got up to during my 5 days in Kyiv, then be sure to check back as there are definitely more posts coming!

-Have you ever been to Kiev?
+Have you ever been to Kyiv?
 What did you think?
 Please let me know your thoughts in the comments section below!